ostdotcom/website-docupony/slate-ost-api-references/source/index.html.md

 <u>**Returns**</u><br>
-For api calls to `/users-kyc/pre-signed-urls/for-post` the data.result\_type is the string "file\_upload\_post" and the key data.file_upload\_post is an array of returned `file_upload_post` object.
+For api calls to `/users-kyc/pre-signed-urls/for-post` the data.result\_type is the string "file\_upload\_post" and the key data.file_upload\_post is a `file_upload_post` object.
 The pre-signed URLs will be sent against the unique key.
 The pre-signed URLs are generated with an expiration time of 15 minutes after which they can not used anymore.

 > Example Response code